Class Home page:

 semester (4 sheets total).
 Your job is to 1) write the names of the

 constellations within the constellation boundaries, and 2)

 different occasions in which you actually viewed the sky.

-#1 can be done on your laptop using a planetarium program. #2 must be
+#1 can be done on your laptop using the Stellarium planetarium program.

 of the constellations on the maps, and the 6 brightest stars on each map.

 For full observing credit, you must visit the observatory at

 Signing the log at the observatory will get you the observing

 credit.
 The Observing Forms and constellation sheets are due on the last